 It’s a double edged sword, though.
 Our agricultural success has brought humanity to a tipping point.
 The world’s population is expected to grow by over one third (roughly 2.3 billion people) between 2009 and 2050.
-To feed all those hungry mouths, global food production will need to scale up in a big way — and in a world where oceans are already overfished, arable land is increasingly scarce, and climate change makes crop yields unstable and unpredictable — doing so will almost certainly be an uphill battle.
+To feed all those hungry mouths, global food production will need to scale up in a big way.
+In a world where oceans are already overfished, arable land is increasingly scarce, and climate change makes crop yields unstable and unpredictable, doing so will almost certainly be an uphill battle.

 How do we boost production to meet the planet’s rising demand for food without exacerbating the problems modern agriculture already faces?
 Can we continue on our current trajectory without destroying the ecosystems and depleting the resources that sustain us?
 What changes will we need to make to ensure we don’t go hungry in the future?

 There’s no simple answer to these questions, but as always, recent technological innovations provide a grain of hope.
-Just as inventions like the tractor, the sprinkler, and chemical fertilizers helped farmers to meet rising demand in the past, new technologies might help us meet demand in the future.
-Right now, scientists all over the globe are leveraging a new generation of technological tools — things like gene editing, artificial intelligence, and flying robots — to ensure that our food future is secure.
+Just as inventions like the tractor, the sprinkler, and chemical fertilizers helped farmers meet rising demand in the past, new technologies might help us in the future.
+Right now scientists all over the globe are leveraging a new generation of technological tools — things like gene editing, artificial intelligence, and flying robots — to ensure that our food future is secure.